danijar/computer-game/README.md

 To enable debug mode, blindly press `Tab`, type in `debug()` and hit `Enter`.
 You can now see debug information on the screen like the scripting console, frames per second, number of loaded meshes, coordinates of the camera, and so on.

 For a full list of scripting functions, see the [List of Scripting Functions](https://github.com/ComputerGame/GraphicsApplication/wiki/List-of-Scripting-Functions).

+### Questions

+If you have any questions, feel free to contact me.
+I'm sure you will find a way.